UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Methodology

-We explore various efficient convolutional block designs, including: \begin{itemize} \item \textit{Conv block}: A standard convolutional layer followed by a batch normalization (BN) and a PReLU activation; \item \textit{DWS block}: The depthwise separable block from MobileNet \citep{MobileNet}, which decomposes a standard convolution to a depthwise and a pointwise convolution. \item \textit{Ghost block}: The lightweight block introduced in GhostNet \citep{GhostNet}, which uses a cost-effective depthwise convolution to create ghost features; \item \textit{Rep block}: The efficient block introduced in MobileOne \citep{MobileOne}, which applies reparameterization techniques on the DWS block to improve performance without extra computation during inference; \item \textit{MB block}: The inverted residual block from MobileNetV2 \citep{MobilenetV2}, incorporating an additional pointwise convolution and residual connection based on the DWS block; \item \textit{Star block}: The optimal variant of star blocks explored in StarNet \citep{StarNet}, leveraging the star operation for implicit high-dimensional representative capacity. \end{itemize} We introduce several modifications to the original block designs.
+We explore various efficient convolutional block designs as follows. \begin{itemize} \item \textit{Conv block}: A standard convolutional layer followed by a batch normalization (BN) and a PReLU activation; \item \textit{DWS block}: The depthwise separable block from MobileNet \cite{MobileNet}, which decomposes a standard convolution to a depthwise and a pointwise convolution. \item \textit{Ghost block}: The lightweight block introduced in GhostNet \cite{GhostNet}, which uses a cost-effective depthwise convolution to create ghost features; \item \textit{Rep block}: The efficient block introduced in MobileOne \cite{MobileOne}, which applies reparameterization techniques on the DWS block to improve performance without extra computation during inference; \item \textit{MB block}: The inverted residual block from MobileNetV2 \cite{MobilenetV2}, incorporating an additional pointwise convolution and residual connection based on the DWS block; \item \textit{Star block}: The optimal variant of star blocks explored in StarNet \cite{StarNet}, leveraging the star operation for implicit high-dimensional representative capacity. \end{itemize} We introduce several modifications to the original block designs.
 For the DWS and Rep blocks, we reposition the pointwise convolution before the depthwise convolution, allowing the input to be mapped to a higher-dimensional space at the initial stage.
 For the Star block, we remove the first depthwise convolution to maintain the same number of layers as in the MB block.
 In both the MB and Star blocks, an additional BN is added at the end empirically.
 Besides, the residual connection is applied only when the output feature shape matches the input feature shape.
-The architectural details of these block designs are illustrated in Fig.~\ref{fig:basic_blocks}.
+The architectural details of these block designs are illustrated in Fig.~\ref{fig:base_blocks}.

-We classify these blocks into three categories based on the number of convolutional layers.
+We classify these blocks into three categories based on the number of convolutional layers inside.
 Within each category, the most promising block is selected for augmentation with our proposed APReLU and cTFA modules, and subsequently serves as a candidate for NAS.
+Based on our ablation studies in Sec.~\ref{sec:effects_base_blocks}, the Conv, DWS, and MB blocks were selected, from which we constructed the XConv, XDWS, and XMB blocks, respectively, as illustrated in Fig.~\ref{fig:xblocks}.